What is Uloric?

 Uloric and the FDA Black Box Warning

 Unfortunately, as soon as gout patients began taking Uloric, they complained of severe side effects.
 Research on Uloric side effects places more weight on patients’ complaints about being harmed by taking the medication.
-In 2018, a published FDA-mandated study compared patients taking Allopurinol to those taking Uloric.
-The study found a link between Uloric and cardiovascular issues.
-In fact, more Uloric patients suffered cardiovascular death than those in the Allopurinol group.
-This resulted in the FDA adding a Black Box warning to Uloric.
+In 2018, a published FDA-mandated study found a link between Uloric and cardiovascular issues.
+Uloric patients suffered cardiovascular death which resulted in the FDA adding a Black Box warning to Uloric.

 Uloric Febuxostat Side Effects